CiscoUcs/ucsm-ansible/README.md

 Modules submitted to Ansible are also used in roles now available on Ansible Galaxy: https://galaxy.ansible.com/list#/roles?autocomplete=ucs

+Cisco's demo Cloud (dcloud.cisco.com) can be used to test and demo the Ansible modules and corresponding roles.  dCloud provides both a Hardware based environment (https://dcloud2-rtp.cisco.com/content/catalogue?search=unified%20computing%20system ) and an emulated environment (https://dcloud2-sjc.cisco.com/content/catalogue?search=ucs%20programmability ) that can be used with the UCS Ansible modules.

 ### Current Development Status

 | Configuration Category | Configuration Task | Module Name | Status (part of 2.5, Proof of Concept, TBD |